RPDevJesco/DynamicZephyrJS/Documentation/templates/ZephyrInput.md

 ## Conclusion

-The `DynamicInput` component simplifies form input handling with built-in patterns for common validation use cases, customizable behavior, and real-time error feedback.
+The `DynamicInput` component simplifies form input handling with built-in patterns for common validation use cases, customizable behavior, real-time error feedback, and slider functionality.
 Its flexibility makes it ideal for use in modern web applications, reducing the amount of custom validation logic needed while ensuring a user-friendly experience.